 Virgin Media home broadband down?
 Customers on Oomph broadband and mobile phone packages now get unlimited 4G until the service is restored.

-Virgin Media has launched a new service guarantee to help customers stay online when their home broadband goes down and has made it easier to book engineers for customers on select packages.
+Virgin Media has launched a new service promise to help customers stay online when their home broadband goes down and has streamlined the process of booking an engineer for customers on select packages.

 Under the terms of its service guarantee, Virgin Media customers who are signed up to one of its Ooomph broadband, TV and mobile phone packages get unlimited 4G when their home broadband connection fails.

 And after Virgin Media’s home broadband service was hit by a number of outages this year, customers on its top-of-the-range Ultimate Ooomph package can now book a next-day engineer appointment.

 So, on paper at least, you won’t be hanging around without a home broadband connection for very long.

 So how does the 4G service pledge work?
 Is Virgin Media’s 4G fast enough to replace your home broadband while you’re waiting for your service to be restored?

 And how does Virgin Media’s pledge compare with other providers’ schemes?
 Broadband Choices takes a look…